-It's not necessarily transactional products that become more expensive over time, just like your dentist and doctor office visits become more expensive over time.
+It's not necessarily transactional products that become more expensive over time, just like your dentist and doctor's office visits become more expensive over time.
 When you’re thinking about the SaaS pricing model, you need to prioritize constant innovation.
 Focus on filling that upper right blue quadrant with new capabilities that are unique.
-This way, you have a very good reason to keep your prices going up over time at a regular interval.
+This way, you have a very good reason to keep your prices going up overtime at a regular interval.

 Let's say you sell a house with unique features and you're in Seattle.
 20 years ago, most houses didn't have air conditioning.
 So, some houses would have that feature of air conditioning, but that's not necessarily the way you would sell it.
 You would sell it as a benefit.
 The benefit of air conditioning allows you to gain more pleasure at home, do business there, feel comfortable, etc.

 There are all kinds of other examples where you have to communicate a feature as a benefit.
 If you don't do this, it becomes very hard to communicate the value of the product and explain price increases (or the reason something has to be priced according to value-based pricing).